BSDSA-ISU/digital-grading-system/README.md

 ## **Simple Description**

 A small system that stores student records using SQLite and performs basic CRUD operations.
-The dataset includes grades, study habits, attendance, and exam scores. **A linear regression model** is then trained to predict student GPA based on those variables.
+The dataset includes grades, study habits, attendance, and exam scores. **A logistic regression model** is then trained to predict if student is passed based on those variables.
 Also It can be used to visualize suffs on it using matplotlib.

 ## **Concept**